nl-squad/nl-cli-tool/README.md

 # nl-cli-tool
-Tool for simplifying server communication, enabling local deployment and control.
+Tool for NL servers communication and control also enabling local deployment.